 This recipe is dreamy for coffee lovers.
 It's sweet, rich, creamy & full of the flavor and scent of espresso.

 *Please note that all but 10 minutes of the prep time is freezing time.

 In a medium-sized mixing bowl, whisk the sweetened condensed milk with the milk and espresso powder.

-If you're using the chocolate covered espresso beans, crush them by adding them to a heavy-duty, zip-lock bag, sealing it, and using a meat mallet or the bottom of a small, heavy-bottomed sauté pan to crush them.
+If you're using the chocolate covered espresso beans, which I highly recommend, crush them by adding them to a heavy-duty zip-lock bag, sealing it, and using a meat mallet or the bottom of a small, heavy-bottomed sauté pan to crush them.
 Then stir them into the milk-espresso mixture.

 Divide the mixture among 6 (4-ounce) popsicle molds and freeze until solid, about 6 hours.

 Cooking On The Weekends is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.